ashalper-usgs/aq2rdb/README.md

     node aq2rdb.js --aquariusUserName aquariusUserName \
                    --aquariusPassword aquariusPassword \
-                   --waterDataUserName waterDataUserName \
+                   --nwisRAUserName nwisRAUserName \
-                   --waterDataPassword waterDataPassword
+                   --nwisRAPassword nwisRAPassword

-where *aquariusUserName* is the user name of an AQUARIUS account under which aq2rdb will query AQUARIUS Web services, *aquariusPassword* is the password for this account; *waterDataUserName* is the user name of an NWIS-RA account under which aq2rdb will query NWIS-RA Web services, and *waterDataPassword* is the password for this account.
+where *aquariusUserName* is the user name of an AQUARIUS account under which aq2rdb will query AQUARIUS Web services, *aquariusPassword* is the password for this account; *nwisRAUserName* is the user name of an NWIS-RA account under which aq2rdb will query NWIS-RA Web services, and *nwisRAPassword* is the password for this account.

 Other aq2rdb command-line arguments have reasonable default values, but may be overridden by specifying them.